-My last conversation with my neurologist was her saying “If you don’t take more medication you aren’t going to get better.”
-I wanted to say to her, “If I took all the medication you want me on, my Migraine may go away but the side effects would make me a different person and I’d need to sell my house to afford the 5 other meds I require.”
+My last conversation with my neurologist was her saying, “If you don’t take more medication, you aren’t going to get better.”
+I wanted to tell her, “If I took all the medication you want me on, my Migraine might go away.
+But the side effects would make me a different person, and I’d need to sell my house to afford the 5 other meds I require.”

 Missing my appointment caused me to cry all day!
-The crying spiraled into a migraine cycle that I now am existing in and quite possibly can suffer with for the next 2 weeks.
+The crying spiraled into a migraine cycle I now exist in and quite possibly can suffer with for the next 2 weeks.
 With a neurological disease, everyone is so different.
-Medication should be affordable to all with options to receive treatment that works for each individual.
-I can’t tell you the amount of money that I’ve spent on meds I’ve filled and ended up throwing away.
+Medication should be affordable to all, with treatment options that work for each individual.
+I can’t tell you how much money I’ve spent on meds I’ve filled and ended up throwing away.

-When there is no cure, how are any of us supposed to figure out how to feel better if we can’t afford it?
-We can’t work enough hours to pay for it and the lack of proper medication makes us miss work or be unable to work because of it.
-The result of missing my appointment has and will continue to make me miss days, if not weeks, of my life suffering A LOT.
+When there is no cure, how are we supposed to figure out how to feel better if we can’t afford it?
+We can’t work enough hours to pay for it, and the lack of proper medication makes us miss work or be unable to work.
+The result of missing my appointment has and will continue to make me miss days.
+If not weeks, of my life suffering A LOT.
 I’m talking about a level of pain that I hope many people will never understand.
-This requires me to take more medication (which in reality doesn’t fix it), which also costs a lot, struggling through side effects and other issues.
+This requires me to take more medication (which, in reality, doesn’t fix it), which also costs a lot.
+I am struggling with side effects and other issues.

-HOW CAN WE GET BETTER IF WE CAN’T OBTAIN OR AFFORD PROPER TREATEMENT FOR EACH INDIVIDUAL PERSON?
+HOW CAN WE GET BETTER IF WE CAN’T OBTAIN OR AFFORD PROPER TREATMENT FOR EACH INDIVIDUAL PERSON?